 Polyurethane Injection – Crack injection works by filling the full length and depth of the crack with expandable polyurethane foam or epoxy.
-It is permanent waterproofing seal so the process never needs to be repeated.
-Unlikesurface repairs, the injected polymer is not vulnerable to weathering, ultraviolet rays or traffic.
+It forms permanent waterproofing seal so the process never needs to be repeated.
+Unlike surface repairs, the injected polymer is not vulnerable to weathering, ultraviolet rays, or traffic.

-Filling the full depth of the crack rather than just bridging it prevents further deterioration of the concrete by groundwater.
+Filling the full depth of the crack rather than just bridging it on the surface prevents further deterioration of the concrete by groundwater.
 In addition, the injected polymer coats reinforcing steel and starves the corrosion process.

 But most importantly, crack injection prevents future expensive problems.
 The potential damages done by water leaks to the finished basement or the cost of repairing concrete spalls caused by corrosion of reinforcing steel make clear the advantages of permanent crack repair.

-While crack injection is best used for sealing cracks in poured concrete wall it is not suitable for hollow concrete blocks.
-The reason being is that the polymer would leak or wastefully expand in the hollow cores of the blocks.
-The proper repair would be to route out the crack with a hand-held grinder than fill it with caulk or something permanent, preferably our ElastiPoxy Joint & Crack Filler Kit.
+While crack injection is best used for sealing cracks in poured concrete wall, it is not suitable for hollow concrete blocks.
+The reason is that the foam or epoxy would leak and wastefully expand in the hollow cores of the blocks.
+The proper repair would be routing out the crack with a hand-held grinder and then fill it with our ElastiPoxy Joint & Crack Filler Kit mixed with sand.